-- Certification process, which required program and technical training and certain insurance requirements - Inspection process, in which there was a migration of system inspections from 100% to random selection of <50% - Monitoring and evaluation processes, including customer feedback and direct observation leading to actionable measures to improve installation quality.
+- Certification process, which required program and technical training and certain insurance requirements. - Inspection process, in which there was a migration of system inspections from 100% to random selection of <50%. - Monitoring and evaluation processes, including customer feedback and direct observation leading to actionable measures to improve installation quality.

 The QA protocol requires greater diligence on the part of the "in-office" processing team to ensure the "As Built" project information submitted as part of the final application paperwork is complete, correct and in compliance with all program requirements.
-This review process is critical for the success of the QA program, which replaces the direct inspection QC process to ensure program compliance.
+This review process is critical for the success of the QA program, which compliments the direct inspection QC process to ensure program compliance.

-In 2010, the Program continued to work towards reducing inspection rates and increasing the reliance on QA.
+In 2011, the Market Manager will continue to work towards reducing inspection rates and increasing the reliance on QA.
 The migration to QA is feasible given the migration from a rebate, which is paid up-front and is not performance based, to a performance based SREC incentive in which the system output can be metered, and the risk of poor system performance is borne by the applicant, not the ratepayer.
-In addition, with increased reliance on contractor self-reporting, the Board recently granted the Market Managers with the authority to seek remediation procedures against contractors who willingly and consistently violate program rules or misrepresent information.
+In addition, with increased reliance on contractor self-reporting, the Board recently granted the Market Managers with the authority to implement remediation procedures against contractors who willingly and consistently violate program rules or misrepresent information.

 In 2011 the onsite inspection percentages will be reduced and the Market Manager will continue to refine the QA process to encourage all installers to qualify for this designation.
 The overall target will be 20% inspections for incentivized projects and 10% verifications for non-incentivized projects.
-To meet this requirement, one major change is that utility financed projects will no longer qualify for 100% inspection, but will be treated like any other SREC project.
+To meet this requirement, one major change is that utility financed projects and self install projects will no longer be subject to 100% inspection, but may be sampled at a higher rate than other SRP projects.